What are Confluence labels? How to organise your pages

 How to add labels to a Confluence page

-Why add labels to your Confluence page?
+Why should you add labels to your Confluence page?

 Have you ever wished you could easily find the pages that you - or someone else - are working on?
 That people could search for blog posts you’ve published by category?
-You can do that and more by adding labels to your Confluence pages.
+You can do that (and more!) by adding labels to your Confluence pages.

 If you’re new to using Confluence, take a look at our guide on how to edit a Confluence page.